steamwings/me/app/blog/(2024)/solarpunk-church/page.md

 That has yet to change, but I hope it does soon.

-Putting "solarpunk" next to "church" will undoubtedly terrify some.
+Putting *solarpunk* next to *church* will undoubtedly terrify some.
 But the last few months, it's had my imagination going absolutely wild.
 If there is any impetus to consider how we might better love our neighbors, bring people into fellowship, use everyone's gifts, and steward our Earth and resources, read on.

 ### Some honest questions